divarvel/blog/posts/2022-06-09-hasklenet.md

 A few days ago, I thought "haha, haskle, that sounds like wordle, but for haskell".

 Fast forward two days, and I’m releasing [haskle](https://haskle.net).
-It’s a small wordle-like game, where the goal to guess a function from prelude given its (obfuscated) type.
+It’s a small wordle-like game, where the goal is to guess a function from prelude given its (obfuscated) type.
 The type elements are gradually revealed as you try names.
 It’s really fun for functions with descriptive types (eg `🤷 🤷 => 🤷 🤷 => (🤷 ->🤷 🤷) -> 🤷 🤷 -> 🤷(🤷 🤷)`), not so much when you’re in `Floating` land.
 Still, I’ve learned about a lot of numeric